dolthub/data-analysis/transparency-in-coverage/README.md

 ./c_section.sh
 ```

 will output a folder with C-section rates from thousands of different providers.
+(Write me at alec@dolthub.com if you know of a better way.)

 ## How it works